bhaney/endjinn/Object_Packs/Dispute_Resolution.md

 Variable               |  Description          |  Parameter
 -----------------------|-----------------------|-----------------------
 JoinGroup              | Such as VP table, auction, etc; open question: should admittance be a seperate step (by gatekeeper) or only join groups that would approve applicant?  | .1
 RequestSign            | Co-signer approve transaction (for multisig wallet)   | .1 ApproveSign            | Co-signer approves transaction  | .1
 RejectSign             | Co-signer rejects transaction   | .1
 Bounty                 | Request service, specified by terms   | .1
-Transfer           | Agent moves asset without receiving a specific object or service in return | .1 Offer               | object, terms can be fixed price or auction  | .1 OfferBribe                   |   To misreport outcome of hand       | .1 AcceptBribe                     |    to misreport outcome of hand   | .1 RejectBribe                 |  continue accurately reporting outcome of hand  | .1 RescindPropose         | Only possible at n+1 for proposal at time n    | .1 Bid                    | For offered good during auction, at whatever is spot price  | .1 CompleteAuction        | Accept high bid, end auction, and transfer    | .1 AounterBid             | At next increment   | .1 ContestHand            | Send to dispute resolution    | .1 JudgeAffirmative       | In favor of claimant    | .1 JudgeNegative          | In favor of contestor   | .1
+Transfer               | Agent moves asset without receiving a specific object or service in return | .1 Offer                  | Object, terms can be fixed price or auction  | .1 OfferBribe             | To misreport outcome of hand       | .1 AcceptBribe            | To misreport outcome of hand   | .1 RejectBribe            | Continue accurately reporting outcome of hand  | .1 RescindPropose         | Only possible at n+1 for proposal at time n    | .1 Bid                    | For offered good during auction, at whatever is spot price  | .1 CompleteAuction        | Accept high bid, end auction, and transfer    | .1 CounterBid             | At next increment   | .1 ContestHand            | Send to dispute resolution    | .1 JudgeAffirmative       | In favor of claimant    | .1 JudgeNegative          | In favor of contestor   | .1